 - Be an example to our church and our community in character and conduct.

-- Maintain proper priorities in your home and be a spiritual example to your spouse and children.
+- Maintain proper priorities in your home and be a spiritual leader to your spouse and children, if applicable.

 - Develop personal evangelism opportunities within and outside the church.

 - Attend one youth conference and one leadership conference annually.